 If you have just started working from home or have been doing so for a long time, the laptops on this list will undoubtedly help with your homebound work schedule, your budget, device needs, the complexity of your work, and other factors.

-The Top 10 Laptops for Working at Home
+The Top 10 Laptops for Working from Home

 For years, Apple’s MacBook Air has been a tried-and-true favorite, but it has gotten only minor updates.
 With the launch of Apple’s M1 processor that finally changed.
 Apple replaced the long-running use of Intel processors with its own silicon option alongside the latest “Big Sur” OS upgrade.
 This change has, no doubt, breathed new life into the MacBook Air.